 Colour: light wheaten or red wheaten, sometimes with a touch of white on the feet or chest.

-Luma Zuma belongs to Mr & Mrs J Hennings of South Africa.
+Luma Zuma belongs to Mr & Mrs J Hennings.
 Check the ridge along the back.

 This ridgeback puppy is Luma's son.